 Do you suspect a family member of having ADHD and/or “Asperger Syndrome”?
 The cycle of frustration and failure can be broken with proper treatment.
 Please, I urge you to seek help immediately.
 Knowledge is power, so learn all you can about ADHD and/or ASD.
 The more you understand, the more supportive you can be.

-If you are a friend, partner or family of an adult on the spectrum, please join our private community, ”ASPERGER SYNDROME & RELATIONSHIPS: Life with an Adult on the Autism Spectrum”, to learn more, but also to talk and to get support from people with similar life challenges as yours.
+If you are a friend, partner or family of an adult on the spectrum, please join our private community, Asperger Syndrome: Partners & Family of Adults with ASD, to learn more, but also to talk and to get support from people with similar life challenges as yours.